hx1997/dayu/docs/how_it_works.md

 First, let's go over some commonly used concepts in data flow analysis.

 A *program point* exists before the first instruction, after the last instruction, and between any two instructions in a function.
-We say "at program point *p*" to mean the program is in such a state that the instructions before this point have been executed, but those after have not.
+We say "at program point *p*" to mean the program is in such a state that the instructions before *p* have been executed, but those after have not.

 A *definition* of a variable occurs when a value is assigned/reassigned to it.
 A *use* of a variable refers to when its defined value is accessed (but not changed). *Killing* a definition means the value assigned by the definition is no longer valid because a new value has been assigned.